Rage of the Gladiator: Reception

-IGN.com scored the game an 8.5/10 and had the following to say: "The production values on display here are impressive, especially for a WiiWare game.
-Multiple control schemes offer something for both fans of old school and motion controls, the game looks great, and lots of voice acting brings these bosses to life."
+Daemon Hatfield of IGN rated the game an 8.5/10 score, praising its diverse control schemes and impressive production quality.
+The site also rated the game as the 11th best WiiWare game of all time.

-NintendoLife.com gave the game a 9/10, stating: "Rage of the Gladiator is the kind of WiiWare game we'd like to see more often, with excellent control, great design and bags of fun."
+Sean Aaron of Nintendo Life gave the game a 9/10, praising the game's unique and fun gameplay as well as its quality comparable to that of Punch-Out!!.

 GameZone's Dan Liebman gave the game an 8 out of 10, saying "Ghostfire Games offers a new twist on the classic boxing simulator with Rage of the Gladiator.
 The mechanics are fairly familiar, and easy to grasp even if you’re a newcomer.
 Using the first-person perspective, the player is thrust into the sandals of Gracius, a comically melodramatic aristocrat-turned-brawler who must face a slew of bizarre enemies in the arena." and "With an emphasis on feel-good playability, it’s hard to go wrong with Rage of the Gladiator.
 Any old school boxing gamer will feel right at home."